 The plot doesn’t tell you the details like color or intensity of the inclusions!

-– It is impossible to accurately represent a 3D object onto a 2D diagram without leaving out some details.
-You should never rely solely on an inclusion plot found in the grading report.
-This is because the 2-dimensional diagram doesn’t tell you anything about the nature of the inclusions in real life.
+Tip #1: It is impossible to accurately represent a 3D object onto a 2D diagram without leaving out some details of the inclusions (e.g. depth, color, density) and that’s why you should never rely solely on an inclusion plot.

-– NEVER buy an SI2 diamond with a super clean inclusion plot without consulting a private appraiser or eye-balling the stone first.
+Tip #3: NEVER buy an SI2 diamond with a super clean inclusion plot without eye-balling the stone first.
 When a grade is assigned to a diamond, it is done for a reason.
-Having a diagram that looks like a VVS1 or IF clarity plot is always a red flag for huge underlying problems.

 Beware of clean plots in SI clarity grades!
 Such diagrams are the perfect recipes for disasters…